Smartappli/llama-cpp-python-cuBLAS-wheels/README.md

 - CUDA 11.6 - 12.2
 - CPython 3.8 - 3.11

-> [!WARNING]
-> MacOS 11 and Windows ROCm wheels are unavailable for 0.2.21+.
-> This is due to build issues with llama.cpp that are not yet resolved.

 ROCm builds for AMD GPUs: https://github.com/smartappli/llama-cpp-python-cuBLAS-wheels/releases/tag/rocm
 Metal builds for MacOS 11.0+: https://github.com/smartappli/llama-cpp-python-cuBLAS-wheels/releases/tag/metal